edu-world/teacherworld/index.md

 #### 20210314

-1.Continue to invigilate for one day.
+1. Continue to invigilate for one day.
-2.In the evening, I wiped out the name of the deceased classmate from the leave list on the blackboard before the weekend students returned to school.
+2. In the evening, I wiped out the name of the deceased classmate from the leave list on the blackboard before the weekend students returned to school.

 #### 20210313 Saturday
 1.Invigilated for a day in isolation from the world and unable to carry a mobile phone.
 2.In the evening, I received the news that one of my 16-year-old students left the world she loved because of cancer.
 I reported this situation to the school.